 All foster carers receive a weekly fostering allowance which is intended to cover the costs of looking after a child in foster care, such as clothing, food and pocket money.
 Each fostering service sets its own allowance levels, and the amount varies depending on the age of the child.
 In England, Northern Ireland and Wales this should be at least the minimum levels in place in each country.
-The Scottish Government has committed to introducing minimum rates in Scotland too, although this is something that we are still campaigning on.
+The Scottish Government has committed to introducing minimum rates in Scotland too, although this is an issue we continue to campaign on.

 Some fostering services also pay their foster carers a fee on top of the allowance, in recognition of their time, skills and experience.

 As both allowances and fees are set locally, you should check that the fostering service you might work for offers allowances which will cover the full costs of looking after a child and not leave you out of pocket.
 You can also enquire about the fees on offer, which are likely to vary depending on the type of fostering you are approved for.

 Do foster carers pay tax and national insurance?

 Foster carers are treated as self-employed for tax purposes.
 There is a generous tax scheme foster carers can use called Qualifying Care Relief.
 The scheme calculates a tax threshold unique to the fostering household which, when compared with their total fostering payments for the same tax year, determines if a foster carer has to pay any tax from their fostering.
 The vast majority of foster carers do not pay tax from their fostering.